Additional Services & Partnerships

 Renter's Insurance for Students

 As a resident on campus (or a renter off campus), we strongly advise that you consider enrolling in a renters insurance program.
-Two companies that specialize in student renter's insurance are Sallie Mae or National Student Services, INC. Both offer affordable renter's insurance policies tailored to college students with low deductibles.
-Go to the hyperlinks above or stop by the Residence Life Office in FSC 108 for more information.
+One company that specializes in student renter's insurance with low deductibles is National Student Services, INC. Visit the site or stop by FSC 120 for more information.